bogzbonny/yeehaw/_TODO.md

                  location would be flattened down such that it was not a sub-item of the menu-bar but of the same parent the menu-bar has

+05. STACKING of minimized windows in parent pane
+    MAYBE do only after taffy is integrated... could help for these guys
+      - minimized guys should stack in the parent pane (ex. to the right)
+         - this should be easy for adding new panes on top
+         - the difficulty comes if you maximize any early minimized window.
+The righthand minimized windows would need to be shifted to the right.
+            KEY: MINIMIZED_ELEMENTS
+            Values:
+               orientation: Enum (left or right)
+               els: Vec<(ElementID, pos)>
+            - with all this information, each time a window maximized or minimized itself it should be able to reorient the locations of the other panes if need be. reorient minimized window in the parent when there is a resize.
+     - for instance if the minimized windows used the entire bottom of the parent pane, then those elements should be shuffled to the higher row if the parent pane is resized smaller.
+     - this will be technically a bit complex maybe, I imagine we need a special hook for moving around minimized panes.
+Alternatively we could just hard code in special logic if the MINIMIZED_ELEMENTS key exists in the store.
+        - maybe we could allow other elements to register hooks on event kinds.
+           - shouldn't be that complex.
+Each window could just ensure that the parent pane has this hook registered for resized on each minimization.

 05. Time Base Events. add a "future event" to a part of the EventResponse.
 In the future event there is a timestamp which says when this event should be activated.
 This can be triggered in the render loop and the event will then routed through the standard event loop as normal.
 This can be used to replicate a heartbeat for a element, or to simulate a visual effect such as a button click (useful for button when Enter key is hit).

+01. make crate into a workspace

 10. cui export visual area to either DynamicImage, .png, or .ans
       - useful for WIMP